-The Embroiderers’ Guild (The Guild) is committed to ensuring that it provides a safe and welcoming environment for all members and visitors, and recognises the need to safeguard both children and adults at risk, and to ensure their well-being in all their interactions with the Guild.
+The Embroiderers Group are committed to ensuring that it provides a safe and welcoming environment for all members and visitors, and recognises the need to safeguard both children and adults at risk, and to ensure their well-being..

-* The Guild will raise awareness of Adult vulnerabilities throughout its organisation, promoting positive actions and signposting members to relevant groups and information.
+* The Group will raise awareness of Adult vulnerabilities throughout its organisation, promoting positive actions and signposting members to relevant groups and information.

-* The Guild will not tolerate behaviours and actions that cause harm and will respond to concerns within (and about) branches or regions.
+* The Group will not tolerate behaviours and actions that cause harm and will respond to concerns within (and about) branches or regions.

-* The Guild will undertake to provide guidance to members who may have concerns outside the Guild, assisting them to find local resources and support.
+* The WCE will undertake to provide guidance to members who may have concerns outside our group, assisting them to find local resources and support.

 We believe that:

 * We all have a responsibility to help prevent abuse (physical, sexual, psychological, emotional, financial, and/or discriminatory abuse and neglect of adults at risk).
-Safeguarding is a whole Guild activity and not just the responsibility of designated officers or staff.
+Safeguarding is a whole group activity and not just the responsibility of designate committee.

 * Discrimination, harassment and bullying are unacceptable.
 Members who present these behaviours should be challenged and, if necessary, barred from attending activities.
-Officers who abuse their position in any way may be required to step down and should not take up any future officer role.
+Committe members who abuse their position in any way may be required to step down and should not take up any future officer role.

 * Domestic abuse in all its forms is unacceptable.
-Should we discover any member is subject to such abuse we should seek to support them in seeking appropriate help and consider what practical help might be appropriate in relation to any volunteer duties they may be undertaking in their branch, region or, nationally, for Guild (HO).
+Should we discover any member is subject to such abuse we should seek to support them in seeking appropriate help and consider what practical help might be appropriate in relation to any volunteer duties they may be undertaking in their branch, region or, nationally, for our Group.